Smooth solutions to the chord log-Minkowski problem: Uniform bounds for principal curvatures

-Here we note that the coefficients of $b_{ik}$ and $b_{ijk}$ are the same, which is crucial for our estimates below.
-By virtue of Lemma \ref{lem03}, we know that there exists a positive constant $C$, independent of $t$, such that
+Here we note that the coefficients of $b_{ik}$ and $b_{ijk}$ are same, which is crucial for establishing the following estimates.
+With the aid of Lemma \ref{lem03}, we know that there exists a positive constant $C$, independent of $t$, such that

 Recalling $\beta(x,t)= \log f -\log\widetilde{V}_{q-1}$, we have

 and